Bachelor of Arts in Music

 Below are some recent accomplishments:

-Professor of Composition David Rakowski was recently elected to the American Academy of Arts and Sciences.
+Professor of Composition David Rakowski was recently elected to the American Academy of Arts and Letters.

 Yu-Hui Chang was a featured guest artist at the Wellesley Composers Conference.
 Her new, experimental work, "In Gentle Breeze, We Sing," premiered in the Innovation Series at the National Theater and Concert Hall in Taipei.